-CLASSES ARE 12 WEEKS LONG.
-SATURDAY, SUNDAY, MONDAY WITH THE OCCASIONAL FRIDAY FOR INSTRUCTION
+CLASSES ARE 12 WEEKS LONG. friday, SATURDAY, SUNDAY, WITH THE OCCASIONAL MONDAY

 Rhodes Wrestling Academy Curriculum

 ○ Fundamentals : Technical wrestling skills built from the ground up.
 Remember, fundamentals are the building blocks of fun and you have to walk before you run.
 You will first have to get comfortable with the idea of throwing your body around.
 Fear not, the skills and movements you learn will soon become second nature, like riding a bike, and you will move on to more nuanced activities.
 Learn the ropes, literally.
 They’re your new best friends!

 ○ Classics : Tried and tested movements and maneuvers used by the legends for decades.
 Learn what works, what doesn’t, and the “why” behind that.
 In your own physical growth, begin to understand what makes signature moves and finishers unique to each athlete.

 ○ The Good Stuff : Honing in on your personal style in the ring, think of this level of physical training as your specified electives after gen ed in college.